 Water transfer is the act of transferring various elements from one place or location to another via water.
 Pressure boosting is the act of increasing the amount of pressure on an object to cause it to move more quickly.

-These processes can be used for numerous purposes, such as transporting raw resources, manufacturing products, and constructing buildings.
+People can use these processes for numerous purposes, such as transporting raw resources, manufacturing products, and constructing buildings.

 Pressure Boosting